-Our total direct primary mortgage IIF and RIF were \$270.0 billion and \$69.7 billion, respectively, as of December 31, 2023, compared to \$261.0 billion and \$66.1 billion, respectively, as of December 31, 2022.
+Our total direct primary mortgage IIF and RIF were \$275.1 billion and \$72.1 billion, respectively, as of December 31, 2024, compared to \$270.0 billion and \$69.7 billion, respectively, as of December 31, 2023.

-The GSEs and state insurance regulators impose various capital and financial requirements on our mortgage insurance subsidiaries.
+As our primary mortgage insurance subsidiary, Radian Guaranty is subject to various capital and financial requirements imposed by the GSEs and state insurance regulators.
 These include the PMIERs financial requirements, as well as Risk-to-capital and other risk-based capital measures and surplus requirements.
-Failure to comply with these capital and financial requirements may limit the amount of insurance that our mortgage insurance subsidiaries write or may prohibit them from writing insurance altogether.
-The GSEs and state insurance regulators possess significant discretion with respect to our mortgage insurance subsidiaries and all aspects of their business.
+Failure to comply with these capital and financial requirements may limit the amount of insurance that Radian Guaranty writes or may prohibit it from writing insurance altogether.
+The GSEs and state insurance regulators possess significant discretion regarding all aspects of Radian Guaranty's business.
 See Note 16 for additional information on PMIERs and other regulatory information.